 What is Mass Media?

 To put it simply, Mass Media can be defined as a technology which is intended to communicate or reach a mass audience.
-Mass media is actually the primary means of communication for the general public to communicate with each other as well as on a grander level.
+Mass media is the primary means of communication for the general public to communicate with each other as well on a grander level.
 The most popular types of mass media include Newspapers, Radio, Television, Internet, Magazines and more!

 What is Mass Communication?

 Mass Communication refers to the process of disseminating and exchanging information through diverse media platforms to reach the masses.
 Mass Communication is different from Mass Media because various forms of mass media like TV, Radio, the Internet, Print Media, Outdoor Media, etc. are used to facilitate mass communication, i.e. communicate certain information to the masses.
+These are also different tools of mass communication, that help communicate to a larger audience.

 The most common types of Mass Communication are: